Salma Akter

-Moushumi Akhter Salma (born 1 January 1991), commonly known as Salma Akhter, is a Bangladeshi folk singer.
+Moushumi Akter Salma (born 15 January), commonly known as Salma Akter, is a Bangladeshi folk singer.
 She rose to fame in 2006 after winning the second season of "Closeup 1 Tomakei Khujchhey Bangladesh", a television series broadcast on NTV.

 Early life

-She was born in the village of Gangarampur, Daulatpur Upazila, Kushtia District, Khulna Division.
+Salma was born in the village of Gangarampur, Daulatpur Upazila, Kushtia District, Khulna Division.

 Music career

-At the age of four, she began to receive music lessons from Baul Shafi Mandal, who taught her to sing in the classical and folk music traditions.
+At the age of four, Salma began to receive music lessons from Baul Shafi Mandal, who taught her to sing in the classical and folk music traditions.
 She has also been a student of Ustad Sanjib Dey.

-In 2006, at the age of twelve, she became the winner of the second season of the reality TV show Closeup One.
+In 2006, at the age of twelve, Salma became the winner of the second season of the reality television show Closeup One—Tomakei Khujchhe Bangladesh.

-She has released a number of records.
+Salma has released a number of records.
 Her first single, Baniya Bondhu, was released while she participated in Closeup One.

-She performs Bengali folk songs, such as the works by the 18th century mystic Lalon, as well as modern Bengali songs.
+Salma performs Bengali folk songs, such as the works by the 18th century mystic Lalon, as well as modern Bengali songs.